You need: A Claude Pro or Max subscription ($20+ USD/month) from claude.ai

 Type exactly:

-I’ve just cloned this CCO template for my business.
+I’ve just cloned this OpenCairn template for my business.
 Help me personalise CLAUDE.md for my situation and walk me through the system.

 Claude will interview you about your business, then write your CLAUDE.md.